-Small business owners who have applied to the NIH SBIR/STTR programs were present at SMRB meetings, both as panelists and public commenters.
+Small business owners who had applied to the NIH SBIR/STTR programs were present at meetings of the SMRB, both as panelists and as public commenters.
 Other private sector participants familiar with the SBIR/STTR programs were also represented, including potential investors in biomedical research projects.
-Recurrent themes included the challenge of waiting for many months while NIH's application, review, and funding processes take place.
+Recurrent themes included the challenge of waiting for many months while NIH's application, review, and funding processes took place.
 Participants emphasized that this presents a significant hardship for those small businesses that are struggling to survive.
-Difficulty finding qualified reviewers with commercialization expertise and without conflicts of interest was another issue raised.
+Difficulty in finding qualified reviewers with expertise in commercialization and without conflicts of interest was another issue raised.

-D. Working Group Findings
+D. Findings of the Working Group

-While the Working Group considered the SBIR/STTR program to be successful in general, the changes to the program mandated under the SBIR/STTR reauthorization offer the Agency an opportunity to reassess and institute practices to optimize its SBIR/STTR programs.
+While the Working Group considered the SBIR/STTR program to be successful in general, the changes to the program mandated under the SBIR/STTR reauthorization offer NIH an opportunity to reassess and institute practices to optimize its SBIR/STTR programs.
 In light of budgetary difficulties expected in coming years, the increasing portion of NIH's budget that will be allocated to the SBIR/STTR programs makes it especially important that the programs leverage their resources in a highly effective manner.
-Some of the recommendations may have budgetary implications that make implementation challenging during this period of strained resources, but the Working Group encourages NIH to consider carefully the potential benefits of each recommendation on the performance and efficiency of the SBIR/STTR programs.
+Some of the recommendations set forth below may have budgetary implications that make implementation challenging during this period of strained resources, but the Working Group encourages NIH to consider carefully the potential benefits of each recommendation on the performance and efficiency of the SBIR/STTR programs.